Black Bird Bookstore & Cafe

 A small walled garden in Golden Gate Park growing all 175 plants referenced in Shakespeare’s works.
 Each bed labeled with the relevant passage.
 Peaceful, literary, and usually empty.

 A sunken hollow of towering tree ferns in Golden Gate Park, nicknamed Mescaline Grove since the 1960s.
-Dense canopy, prehistoric plants, and a two-minute walk that feels like a rainforest.
+Dense canopy, prehistoric plants, and a two-minute walk that drops you into a rainforest.

 The seawall at Aquatic Park is built with real tombstones from San Francisco’s relocated 19th-century cemeteries.
 Names and dates still visible in the concrete if you look closely.